Ben Affleck Completes Stint In Rehab, Explains How Kids Impacted His Decision

 According to a report by TMZ on March 14, sources have suggested that Ben Affleck checked himself into an unnamed rehab center nearly immediately after he attended the 2017 Oscars in Los Angeles.

-“[Ben Affleck] says he took it upon himself to get help because he had renewed problems with alcohol abuse,” the outlet explained to readers, adding that Affleck’s 2-week stay in rehab wasn’t the actor’s first time attempting to conquer his addiction.
+“[Ben Affleck] says he took it upon himself to get help because he had renewed problems with alcohol abuse,” the outlet explained to readers, adding that Affleck’s two-week stay in rehab wasn’t the actor’s first time attempting to conquer his addiction.

 “[Ben Affleck] went to Promises in Malibu back in 2001 for alcohol abuse,” the outlet explained.